-A team of researchers led by Nathan LeBrasseur, Ph.D., director of the Healthy Aging program at the Mayo Clinic found a way to reverse symptoms of IPF in the lungs of mice by treating them with senolytics.
+A team led by leading longevity researcher, Nathan LeBrasseur, Ph.D., director of the Healthy Aging program at the Mayo Clinic found a way to reverse symptoms of IPF in the lungs of mice by treating them with senolytics.
 The scientists published their findings earlier this year in the journal Nature Communications and issued a press release saying that they had progressed one step closer toward a possible therapy for individuals suffering from idiopathic pulmonary fibrosis.

 Idiopathic pulmonary fibrosis is a disease that increases with age in which the lung tissue becomes scarred or inflamed, making it harder to breathe.
 As Dr. LeBrasseur describes it

 “Individuals with idiopathic pulmonary fibrosis express difficulty completing routine activities.
 There are currently no effective treatment options, and the disease leads to a dramatic decrease in health span and life span, with life expectancy after diagnosis between three to five years.”